 Students are eligible to take the NCLEX-RN after completing a total of 62 credits of accelerated study (including summer).
-Students sit for the Clinical Nurse Leader national certification examination in their final semester.
-Students graduate as an advanced generalist with a Master's of Science (MS) degree in nursing and upon passing certification examination, as a Clinical Nurse Leader (CNL).
+Students sit for the Clinical Nurse Leader national certification examination in their final semester and graduate as an advanced generalist with a Master of Science (MS) degree in nursing, and upon passing certification examination, as a Clinical Nurse Leader.

 The requirements for the Direct Entry Master's in Nursing Program for the master of science degree include a total of 71 credits.
 Students admitted under Accelerated Masters complete 63 graduate level credits and 8 undergraduate level credits in courses equivalent to NURS 806 and NURS 807, as part of their BS/BA degree.

 |Spring 1 required courses:||

 Nurs 806: Clinical Inquiry (Nurs 794.01, Special Topics: Clinical Inquiry, for accelerated master's students)

 Nurs 811: Clinical Reasoning through Simulation

 |Fall 1 required courses:||

 Nurs 827: Collaborative Care III - Managing Acute and Complex Care of Individuals

 |Spring 2 required courses:||

 Eligible for NCLEX-RN